supabase/auth/CONTRIBUTING.md

 ### Running Database Migrations

-If you need to run new migrations:`
+If you need to run any new migrations:

 ```
 make migrate_test